 The most Italianate and warmest town on the French Riviera has become famous for the colourful Menton Lemon Festival.
-This carnival, like no other, is a significant event on the French Riviera.
-In fact, each Winter attracts no less than 240,000 spectators in Menton, France.
+Like no other, this carnival is a significant event on the French Riviera.
+Each Winter attracts no less than 240,000 spectators in Menton, France.
 Visitors come from far away to marvel at the impressive citrus sculptures and colourful parades.

-Ready for 2023?
-For the 89th edition of the Lemon Festival, John Lemon – the mascot of the town of Menton – is getting ready to go back on stage.
+Ready for 2024?
+For the 89th edition of the Lemon Festival, John Lemon – the mascot of the town of Menton – is getting ready to go back on stage from the 17th of February to the 3rd of March.
 You’ll find his new appearance hilarious with a hairstyle inspired by Elvis Presley, a mouth and tongue from the Rolling Stones and a mask reminiscent of the American band Kiss!

 The Lemon Festival of Menton, France

-Every February, the little town of Menton on the French Riviera runs one of France’s most popular events: the Lemon Festival (Fête du citronⓇ).
+Every February, the little town of Menton on the French Riviera hosts one of France’s most popular events: the Lemon Festival (Fête du CitronⓇ).

-The festival has now become the second largest Wintry event on the French Riviera, after the Carnival of Nice and before the Formula 1 Grand Prix of Monte Carlo.
-It takes place around the same time as the carnival of Nice.
+The festival has become the second largest Wintry event on the French Riviera, after the Carnival of Nice and before the Formula 1 Grand Prix of Monte Carlo.
+It takes place around the same time as the Carnival of Nice.

 Each year, the festival features a theme: Disney, Music of the World, Spain, etc.